-Your current situation can be depicted as "The Army" transforming into "Youthful Folly".
+Your current situation can be depicted as "Biting Through" transforming into "Splitting Apart".

-In front of you lies "Water" which transforms into "Mountain".
-That means that danger and the unknown are being transformed into stillness and obstruction.
-Behind you lies "Earth" which transforms into "Water".
-That means that docility and receptivity are being transformed into danger and the unknown.
+In front of you lies "Fire" which transforms into "Mountain".
+That means that brightness and warmth are being transformed into stillness and obstruction.
+Behind you lies "Thunder" which transforms into "Earth".
+That means that movement, initiative, and action are being transformed into docility and receptivity.

 The Situation